Phorcys (therapsid): Gorgonopsian ecological evolution

 The presence of a relatively large-bodied early gorgonopsian like Phorcys so low in the Tapinocephalus AZ complicates previously proposed narratives for the ecological evolution of predatory therapsids.
 Prior to its discovery, gorgonopsians from older therapsid faunas were small—such as Viatkogorgon and Nochnitsa from Russia and the African Eriphostoma—and were in low abundance, while the largest and most diverse predators were either large therocephalians (namely scylacosaurids and lycosuchids) or giant anteosaurs.
-This lead palaeontologists Christian Kammerer and Vladimir Masyutin to suggest in 2018 that gorgonopsians and therocephalians were niche partitioning by body size, with gorgonopsians occupying smaller predatory roles than larger therocephalians.
+This lead Kammerer and Russian palaeontologist Vladimir Masyutin to suggest in 2018 that gorgonopsians and therocephalians were niche partitioning by body size, with gorgonopsians occupying smaller predatory roles than larger therocephalians.
 Indeed, gorgonopsians only appeared to achieve larger sizes until after the extinction of the large therocephalians at the end-Guadalupian extinction event, which they suggested was an ecological release for gorgonopsians.

 Phorcys (as well as the similarly sized indeterminate gorgonopsian from the Eodicynodon AZ), however, demonstrate that early gorgonopsians did achieve large sizes comparable to later species and contemporary therocephalians, such as the scylacosaurid mentioned above.
 Indeed, while anteosaurs were the top predators in the upper Tapinocephalus AZ and were substantially larger than other predatory therapsids, the older Australosyodon from the underlying Eodicynodon AZ was relatively small and comparably sized to both Phorcys and scylacosaurids with a skull 26 cm long.
 With Phorcys reaching comparable or potentially even greater sizes than either early anteosaurs and therocephalians, Kammerer and Rubidge contemplated the possibility that gorgonopsians like Phorcys may have been top predators in these early Middle Permian assemblages.

 It remains unclear why similarly large gorgonopsians appear to be absent from later Middle Permian faunas such as in the upper Tapinocephalus AZ.
 Gorgonopsian fossils are relatively under-sampled from these ages, so it is possible that they were rare parts of their ecosystems—although this would not explain why similar sized therocephalians were much more abundant.
 Alternatively, large therocephalians and gorgonopsians may have indeed been partitioned by size, but only following the extinction of large gorgonopsians like Phorcys in the Capitanian.